nxhuy-github/k8s-note/kubernetes.md

 - **Pods** do die, when they die, it get recreated if the Controller is supporting, but when they recreated, their IP changes, so it will be difficult to connect and communicate when IP changes dynamically, how do we resolve this problem?

+In Kubernetes, a **Service** is an abstraction
+- defines a logical set of **Pod(s)**
+    - but lifecycle of **Pod(s)** and **Service** NOT connected
-In Kubernetes, a **Service** is an abstraction which defines a logical set of **Pods** and a policy by which to access them. **Service** provides some of the **important features**, that are standardized across the cluster, such as load-balancing, service discovery between apps, supporting zero downtime app deployments.
+- defines a policy by which to access them
+- provides some of the **important features**, that are standardized across the cluster, such as
+    - load-balancing
+    - service discovery between apps
+    - supporting zero downtime app deployments

 <img src="./images/k8s-service.png" alt="Service"/>

-:information_source: The **Domain Name System (DNS)** is a system for associating various types of information – such as IP addresses – with easy-to-remember names.
-So that means each **Service** has its own DNS name or its own IP addresse.
+:information_source: The **Domain Name System (DNS)** is a system for associating various types of information – such as IP addresses – with easy-to-remember names. :fast_forward: that means each **Service** has its own DNS name or its own IP addresse.

 Using `selectors`, a **Service** will select the **Pods**' `labels` to get its respective **Pods**.